ibm-cloud-docs/ContinuousDelivery/troubleshoot_cd.md

 `GIT_SSH_COMMAND='ssh -vvv git clone git@host:owner/repo.git`

 `GIT_SSH_COMMAND='ssh -vvv -i/path/to/private_key_file' git clone git@host:owner/repo.git`

+## I tried adding a user to my GitLab project by way of email, but they didn't receive the invitation.
+How do I add them to my project?
+{: #troubleshoot-gitlab-add-user}
+{: troubleshoot}

+The invitation might be blocked by the user's email.

+I invited a user to my GitLab project by using their email address that is listed in {{site.data.keyword.gitrepos}}, but they didn't receive the email.
+{: tsSymptoms}

+The email might be blocked from the user's inbox by spam filters.
+{: tsCauses}

+You can use any of the following methods to resolve this problem:
+{: tsResolve}

+* Check your email spam folder to determine whether the email invitation was marked as spam.
+Emails are sent from a noreply@ address.
+Update your spam filters to allow emails from this address.

+* Investigate whether corporate spam filters that are outside of the user's control are blocking the email.
+Ask the user to log in to the {{site.data.keyword.gitrepos}} user interface and send you their user ID.
+You can add the user to the GitLab project by using their user ID.

 ## Why isn't the pipeline created properly when I create a toolchain from the template that I'm writing?